-The CPU sets an ABTRQx bit to request that a scheduled message buffer (TXEx = 0) shall be aborted.
-The msCAN12 grants the request if the message has not already started transmission or if the transmission is not successful (lost arbitration or error).
-When a message is aborted, the associated TXE and the Abort Acknowledge flag (ABTAK, see msCAN12 Transmitter Flag Register (CTFLG)) are set and an TXE interrupt is generated if enabled.
-The CPU cannot reset ABTRQx.
-ABTRQx is cleared implicitly whenever the associated TXE flag is set.
+The CPU sets this bit to request that an already scheduled message buffer (TXE = 0) shall be aborted.
+The msCAN12 will grant the request when the message is not already under transmission.
+When a message is aborted the associated TXE and the abort acknowledge flag (ABTAK, see msCAN12 Transmitter Flag Register (CTFLG)) will be set and an TXE interrupt will occur if enabled.
+The CPU can not reset ABTRQx.
+ABTRQx is reset implicitly whenever the associated TXE flag is set.

-0 = No abort request.

-1 = Abort request pending.
+- 0 = No abort request. - 1 = Abort request pending.